bytes

 The field ob_shash should store the hash value of the byte object, value -1 means not computed yet.

-The first time the hash value computed, it will be cached in the ob_shash field
+The first time the hash value is computed, it will be cached in the ob_shash field.

-the cached hash value can save recalculation and speeds up dictionary lookups
+The cached hash value can save recalculation and speed up dictionary lookups

 ob_size

-field ob_size is inside every PyVarObject, the PyBytesObject uses this field to store size information to keep O(1) time complexity for len() operation and tracks the size of non-ascii string(may be null characters inside)
+The field ob_size is inside every PyVarObject.
+PyBytesObject uses this field to store size information to keep O(1) time complexity for the len() operation and to track the size of non-ASCII strings (which may contain null characters inside)

 summary

-The PyBytesObject is a python wrapper of c style null terminate string, with ob_shash for caching hash value and ob_size for storing the size information of PyBytesObject
+The PyBytesObject is a Python wrapper of C-style null-terminated strings, with ob_shash for caching the hash value and ob_size for storing size information

 The implementation of PyBytesObject looks like the embstr encoding in redis